AdobeDocs/commerce-frontend-core/src/pages/ui-components/file-uploader.md

 ---
-group: ui-components-guide
-title: FileUploader component
+title: FileUploader component | Commerce Frontend Development
+decsription:
 ---

+# FileUploader component

 The File Uploader component is an [adapter](https://glossary.magento.com/adapter) for the [jQuery-File-Upload](https://github.com/blueimp/jQuery-File-Upload/wiki) plugin used in Magento.
 This component integrates file upload functionality with UI components.